mycargus/pact-wiki/FAQ.md

 Whether you define a schema or not, you will still need a concrete example of the response to return from the mock server, and a concrete example of the request to replay against the provider.
 If you just used a schema, then you would have to generate an example, and generated values are not very helpful when used in tests, nor do they give any readable, meaningful documentation.
 If you use a schema *and* an example, then you are duplicating effort.
 The schema can almost be implied from an example.
 The ability to specify more flexible matching like "an array of any length" that is currently missing from v1 matching will be available in v2 matching (WIP).

+### Why are the pacts generated and not static?

+* Maintainability: Pact is "contract by example", and the examples may involve large quantities of JSON.
+Maintaining the JSON files by hand would be both time consuming and error prone.
+By dynamically creating the pacts, you have the option to keep your expectations in fixture files, or to generate them from your domain (the recommended approach, as it ensures your domain objects and their JSON representations in the pacts can never get out of sync).

+* Provider states: Dynamically setting expectations on the mock server allows the use of provider states, meaning you can make the same request in different tests, with different expected responses.
+This allows you to properly test all the code paths in your consumer (eg. with different response codes, or different states of the resource).
+If all the interactions were loaded at start up from a static file, the mock server wouldn't know which response to return.
+See this [gist](https://gist.github.com/bethesque/7fa8947c107f92ace9a4) as an example.

 ### How does Pact differ from VCR?

 Pact is like VCR in reverse.
 VCR records actual provider behaviour, and verifies that the consumer behaves as expected.
 Pact records consumer behaviour, and verifies that the provider behaves as expected.
 The advantages Pact provides are: